SHTFDad may collect a share of sales or other compensation from the links on this page.

 The probability of survival of those inflicted with ARS decreases with escalating radiation dose.
 Most of the people who do not recover from ARS will die within a few weeks to a few months after exposure.
 The primary cause of death is the destruction of the person’s bone marrow.

-So, protecting the bone marrow will provide a 2.5-fold increase in median lethal dose.
-That is why selective bone marrow shielding is now recommended by OECD/Nuclear Energy Agency as a means to protect emergency responders in severe accident management.
+As a result, protecting the bone marrow will provide a 2.5-fold increase in the median lethal dose.
+Consequently, the OECD/Nuclear Energy Agency recommends bone marrow shielding as a means to protect emergency responders in severe accident management.

 While whole body shielding is inherently heavy, partial body shielding is lighter in weight and selectively shields tissues of increased radiosensitivity (i.e. bone marrow) with substantial amounts of shielding material to protect hematopoietic functions; therefore, potentially preventing the acute health effects of exposure to gamma radiation (i.e. Acute Radiation Syndrome -ARS).

-How can one be protected from gamma radiation while bugging out?
+How can you protect yourself from gamma radiation while bugging out?
 StemRad, an Israeli company, claims to provide the answer.
-Their product, the 360 Gamma (Fig.2), is designed to provide shielding to strategic concentrations of bone marrow without limiting mobility.
+They designed their product, the 360 Gamma (Fig.2), to provide shielding to strategic concentrations of bone marrow without limiting mobility.